Azure/azure-sdk-for-python/sdk/purview/azure-purview-sharing/README.md

 ### List Share Resources

-**NEW** A list of share resources can be retrieved to view all resources within an account where sharing activities have taken place.
+A list of share resources can be retrieved to view all resources within an account where sharing activities have taken place.

 ```python Snippet:list_share_resources
 import os